Illinois Court Records

 The Difference Between Sealing and Expunging Criminal Records

 According to 20 ILCS 2630/5.2, there are differences between sealing records and the expunction of records.
-To seal a record according to Illinois statutes is to remove the record from the public.
+To seal a record according to Illinois statutes is to remove it from public view.
 Expunction, on the other hand, involves destroying or eliminating the records from the system.

 Sealing and expunction are identical in that the records are invisible to the public and criminal history checks, but remain visible to the court or law enforcement agencies.
-The difference is that sealed records may be released by court order while expunged records cannot.
-An expunged record clears the holder of any responsibility to their criminal past.
+The difference is that sealed records may be released by court order, while expunged records cannot.
+An expunged record clears the holder of any responsibility for their criminal past.

 How to Seal a Criminal Record in Illinois